 We begin by noticing that all but finitely many nodes of $\mathcal{T}_\infty$ are in $\mathcal{B}$.
 It follows that for any $i\in \mathbb{Z}_{>0}$, $|\mathcal{P}_i|\leq|\mathcal{P}_{i+1}|$ since any node in $\mathcal{P}_i$ is the root of a tree that contains at least one balanced node in $\mathcal{P}_{i+1}$.

-Next, we examine the effect that switching a balanced node with its parent has on the various $|\mathcal{P}_i|$'s.
+Next, we examine how switching a balanced node with its parent affects the various $|\mathcal{P}_i|$'s.
 Let $C$ be an arbitrary balanced node of $\mathcal{T}_\infty$, $D$ be its parent and $a$ be the number of balanced ancestors of $D$.
-We may assume that $D$ is unbalanced, since otherwise switching $D$ and $C$ would leave the tree unaffected.
+We may assume that $D$ is unbalanced since switching $D$ and $C$ would leave the tree unaffected.
 Our operation is depicted in figure \ref{fig:3}.
-If we let $\mathcal{T}$ be the subtree of $\mathcal{T}_\infty$ rooted at $C$'s sibling, then switching $C$ and $D$ applies the map
+If we let $\mathcal{T}$ be the sub-tree of $\mathcal{T}_\infty$ rooted at $C$'s sibling, then switching $C$ and $D$ applies the map

 to every $|\mathcal{P}_j|$.